 Profile of Partners

 With today’s technology, you can now access rather easily the online information of almost any consulting partner.
 You will usually have access to their profile both on the company website and on LinkedIn.
 Also, if you ask for a proposal, you will probably have included another of their resume highlighting the relevant experience.

 Browsing partners’ profiles will help you to identify if the company is very diverse, entrepreneurial, very technical, or an army of clones.
 It will also help you to quickly spot if the consulting firm is claiming an experience without having too much to show for it.
 For instance, it would make sense for someone claiming expertise in a given capability to have written at least a few papers on the subject.

 Last, with boutique firms, you will see that the background of the founders is an interesting source of information.
 Do they have an operational profile and converted late to consulting?
 Is the company a spin-off of a large consulting structure?
 You can often find in boutique firm consultants with the experience and quality standards of large companies.
 But you will get them for a much lower cost since they don’t have the associated overheads and luxury offices.

 Now you know what the capabilities and industries where a consulting firm claims to have expertise are.
 You also understand what the background of the partners is and where they are located on the globe.
 You, therefore, start to have a pretty clear idea of “what” they could do for you or at least on “what topics” they could have an added value.

 However, there are still numerous dimensions to be recognized and evaluated, which will separate consulting firms.
 Depending on your situation and culture, these characteristics could be a make-or-break factor in your selection.
-The “how” of something is addressed by the following dimensions.
+The “how” of consulting work is addressed by the following dimensions.

 There must be a suitable match between what you want to accomplish and how consultants typically operate.
 Some consulting firms may be better suited for diagnosing a problem or developing a strategy, while others will be more effective in the implementation.